-- Never push the cyclic forward to descend or to terminate a pull-up (as you would in an airplane).
-This may produce a low-G (weightless) condition which can result in a main rotor blade striking the cabin.
-Always use the collective to initiate a descent. - 2.
-Never intentionally allow the fuel quantity to become so low in flight that the low fuel warning light comes on. - Never leave the helicopter unprotected where curious onlookers may inadvertently damage critical parts, such as the tail rotor blades. - 4.
-Turn the strobe light on before starting the engine and leave on after shut down until the rotors stop turning.
-The strobe light is located near the tail rotor and provides a warning to ground personnel. - Operation of all external lights even during daylight is recommended to promote collision avoidance.
-Strobe, position, and landing lights are long-life and suitable for continuous use. - 6.
-Never carry any external load except when using an approved hook, and never attach anything to the outside of the helicopter.
+- 1. Never push the cyclic forward to descend or to terminate a pull-up (as you would in an airplane).
+This may produce a low-G (near weightless) condition which can result in a main rotor blade striking the cabin.
+Always use the collective to initiate a descent.
+(See Safety Notice SN-11.) - Never intentionally allow the fuel quantity to become so low in flight that the low fuel caution light comes on.
+(See Safety Notice SN-15.) - 3.
+Never leave the helicopter unprotected where curious onlookers may inadvertently damage critical parts, such as the tail rotor blades. - 4.
+Turn the strobe light on before starting the engine and leave it on until the rotors stop turning.
+The strobe light is located near the tail rotor and provides a warning to ground personnel.
+In-flight operation of all external lights even during daylight is recommended to promote collision avoidance. - 5.
+Never carry an external load except when using an approved hook, and never attach anything to the outside of the helicopter.
 Also, be sure no loose articles are in the cabin, particularly when flying with any doors removed.
 Even a small, lightweight object can damage the tail rotor in flight. - Avoid abrupt control inputs or accelerated maneuvers, particularly at high speed.
 These produce high fatigue loads and, over time, could lead to failure of a critical component.